phage-nz/infosec-bazaar/honeypots/readme.md

 - vagrant-plugin.patch - a patch to fix a bug that prevents the installing of the vagrant-aws plugin.

 **\mhn**
-- readme.md - A collection of notes on extending and troubleshooting MHN.
+- readme.md - a collection of notes on extending and troubleshooting MHN.

 **\windows**
 - readme.md - information on setting up a Windows honeypot.